tmackoy/viewSq/README.md

 ### OSX ###

-Due to memory restrictions, in order to reasonably use viewSq with over ~10,000 atoms in Mac OS you will probably want to compile a 64-bit VMD version.
-The VMD website may offer some 64-bit pre-compiled versions which can be downloaded.
+Due to memory restrictions, in order to reasonably use viewSq with over ~10,000 atoms in Mac OS you will probably want to use a 64-bit VMD version.
+The [VMD website](https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD) may offer some 64-bit versions.

 1. Add the following line to /Applications/VMD 1.9.3.app/Contents/vmd/scripts/loadplugins.tcl